Sackbuoy/nixos/README.md

 # TODO:
 - build my neovim config as a nix flake and use that instead of nixvim
 - add https://github.com/outfoxxed/hy3 to hyprland
-- find better bar setup than current waybar
+- find better bar setup than current waybar for hyprland
 - fix vpn connection? cant connect to home
+- switch to wezterm? nix pkg seems broken